-Contingent consideration relates to the earnout payment set forth in the Stock Purchase Agreement governing the acquisition of Northeast Power Systems, Inc ("NEPSI") that provides that the selling stockholders may receive up to an additional 1,000,000 shares of common stock of the Company upon the achievement of certain specified revenue objectives over varying periods of up to four years following the NEPSI Acquisition Date which must occur by September 30, 2024.
-See Note 13, "Contingent Consideration" for further discussion.
-The Company relied on a Monte Carlo method to determine the fair value of the contingent consideration on the closing of the acquisition of NEPSI and continues to revalue the fair value of the contingent consideration using the same method at each subsequent balance sheet date until the contingencies are resolved and the shares to be issued are determined, with the change in fair value recorded in the current period operating loss.
+Contingent consideration related to the earnout payment set forth in the NEPSI Stock Purchase Agreement governing the acquisition of NEPSI provided that the selling stockholders may have received up to an additional 1,000,000 shares of common stock of the Company upon the achievement of certain specified revenue objectives over varying periods of up to four years following the NEPSI acquisition date which must have occurred by September 30, 2024.
+Contingent consideration related to the make whole payment set forth in the Megatran Stock Purchase Agreement provided that the selling stockholders would be made whole for any costs or taxes as a result of the orderly distribution process.
+See Note 15, "Contingent Consideration" for further discussion.
+As of September 30, 2024, the Company has settled all outstanding contingent consideration.

-The following table provides the assets and liabilities carried at fair value on a recurring basis, measured as of June 30, 2024 and March 31, 2024 (in thousands):
+The following table provides the assets and liabilities carried at fair value on a recurring basis, measured as of September 30, 2024 and March 31, 2024 (in thousands):